-- Development of musical talents as an individual performer and ensemble member. - Major topics include vocal technique, ensemble technique, music literacy, musicianship, music history and styles, the creative process, critical listening, aesthetic response, and contemporary life and work skills. - Required small group lessons outside of the regularly scheduled class period. - Required participation in rehearsals and concerts outside of the school day.
+• Development of musical talents as an individual performer and ensemble member.

+- Major topics include vocal technique, ensemble technique, music literacy, musicianship, music history and styles, the creative process, critical listening, aesthetic response, and contemporary life and work skills. - Voluntary small group lessons/rehearsals outside of the regularly scheduled class period. - Required participation in rehearsals and concerts outside of the school day.

-Course # Course Name Grad e Recommendations Credit s 799 Treble Chorus (782 - listed as Choral Activities) 9-12 Previous musical interest or experience is helpful but not required for the entry level student; All students will be placed according to audition 5
+Course # Course Name Grade Recommendations Credits 799 Treble Chorus (782 - listed as Choral Activities) 9-12 Previous musical interest or experience is helpful but not required for the entry level student; All students will be placed according to audition 5